 If you’re reading this, then you’ve probably decided to take up running but don’t know where to start or what you should be aiming for.
 You might have outcome goals such as losing weight, toning up or improving your health.
 Knowing what you want to achieve is a good start, but you need to set out how you’re going to achieve it.
 This post gives you 10 running goals for beginners ideas, suitable for both treadmill and outdoor running.
-You can download a printable with charts to track whichever goal you choose – see the end of the post for how to get the download link.

 10 running goals for beginners